-The prosperity created from the wool industry was immense and even filtered down to people at the bottom of the industrial food chain.
+The affluence created from the wool industry filtered down to people at the bottom of the industrial food chain.
 During the 1700s, foreign visitors were amazed that poor people lived in stone houses.
 The great wealth of the wool merchants meant the construction of large elaborate dwellings.
-Enormous wealth made people concerned for their souls; therefore, huge sums poured into parish church upgrades, wool merchants paid for chapels, and steeples, which would surely guarantee entrance to heaven.
+The great prosperity made people more concerned for their souls; huge sums poured into parish church upgrades, wool merchants paid for chapels, and steeples, guaranteeing safe passage to heaven.
 Visit these architectural gems on your Driver Guided tour of the Cotswolds.

 Stay in the Cotswolds

 There is no denying it; the Cotswolds is a popular part of England to visit.
 It is a large enough area not to feel like you are staying with a million other travellers.
 It is a vast area, and we think it is essential to tour off-the-tourist-trail avoiding any large groups.
 We offer an Electric Bike Tour of the Cotswolds, antique hunting days and ideal for families there is the Cotswolds Water Park with tons to do.